 Crich Tramway Village, Derbyshire: the team has reported an increase in group bookings but has said it is happy to welcome more.

-Harewood House, Yorkshire: the stately home is accepting group bookings from 17th May.
-The team is offering self-guided visits and bookings for the festive period are also open.
+Harewood House, Yorkshire: the team is offering self-guided visits and bookings for the festive period are also open.

-Hartlebury Castle, Worcestershire: the team will be accepting groups of up to 30 from 18th May and larger groups from 21st June should the Government’s guidelines allow.
+Hartlebury Castle, Worcestershire: the team will be accepting groups of up to 30 from 18th May and larger groups when the Government’s guidelines allow.

-London Transport Museum: the museum in Covent Garden will reopen on 17th May, with new objects and stories on display for the first time.
+London Transport Museum: the museum in Covent Garden has new objects and stories on display for the first time.
 Pre-booking is essential.

 Manx National Heritage, multiple locations, Isle of Man: with sites including the House of Manannan and Castle Rushden, groups can book their tickets to some the Manx National Heritage Sites from June until November 2021.
 The team has also said that they are making strong advance bookings for the 2022 season too.